ButtercatBot/buttercat/README.md

 ## Use a Pre-made Plugin

-Check out the [Plugins section of the docs](https://buttercat.dev/guides/plugins) for more info on how to make your own plugin
+Check out the [Plugins section of the docs](https://buttercat.dev/plugins) for some pre-made plugins

 ## Make Your Own Plugin